Skip to main content

 Architecture Design

-Design the service topology, data model, and API surface before writing code.
-For AI-era applications this includes the vector schema, the embedding pipeline design, and the streaming layer.
-Decisions made at this stage determine the maintainability of the system for years.
+We define the service topology, API surface, and data boundaries before writing code.
+For AI applications this includes the vector schema, embedding pipeline design, and streaming layer — decisions that determine system maintainability for years.

 Data Model

-Design the database schema with the full data lifecycle in mind: creation, retrieval patterns, update frequency, archival, and deletion.
-For applications with AI components, add vector columns from the start rather than retrofitting them later.
+We design the schema with the full data lifecycle in mind: creation patterns, retrieval indexes, update frequency, and archival.
+Applications with AI components get vector columns built in from the start, not added as a migration six months later.

 Core API Implementation